sandeshMS1996/Safe_Store/README.md

-A Java Console based application to store and retrieve passwords for any website.
+#A Java Console based application to store and retrieve passwords for any website.
-User Interface: Console.
+#User Interface: Console
-Store MEdium: Files.
+#Store MEdium: Files

 #Features
  1. Registration